Steve Rackman

 Steve Rackman is an English-born Australian actor and professional wrestler, best known for his role as Donk in the film Crocodile Dundee.
-In his professional wrestling career, he wrestled under the ring name of Steve 'Crusher' Rackman.
+In his professional wrestling career, he wrestled under the ring name of Steve "Crusher" Rackman.
 Rackman was born in the United Kingdom, and worked as a doorman before he became a professional wrestler.
 He migrated to Australia in his teens, where he wrestled for World Championship Wrestling (Australia) on the channel Nine Network from 1973 to 1978.

 Wrestling career

-Rackman was a wrestler first, in the 1970's, featuring alongside Andre the Giant for a number of years before moving into acting.
+Rackman was a wrestler first, in the 1970s, featuring alongside André the Giant for a number of years before moving into acting.